rajaraodv/foobarnode/README.md

 “access_token”: “994adb5eedb5fb83636bf1cf498e4cb5” //Note: Use this for all further requests }

-HTTP 403
-{
-   "Error”: "User with this username & access_token already exists }

 HTTP 400 (Invalid Request - when content-type or something are improperly sent/not sent) {